Prohelion/prohelion.github.io/docs/Battery_Management_System/1000V_BMS_Gen1/Cell_Management_Unit/Wiring_Harness/index.md

 The cell sense connector is a 12-way 3mm Molex Microfit connector, with locking ramp.
 8 pins are used for cell voltage sensing, one pin for cell ground, and two for a temperature sensing thermistor, leaving one pin unused.

-The mating housing is Molex part n sumber __43645-1200__, and the 20-24 AWG crimps part number is __43030-0007__.
+The mating housing is Molex part number __43645-1200__, and the 20-24 AWG crimps part number is __43030-0007__.
 One housing and 11 crimps are required per CMU.

 The pinout is shown below, as viewed from the wire side – as you would look at it while inserting crimps.
 The colours shown match those used in the recommended cable.